Complete a one-on-one meeting

 Complete the 1:1 meeting form

-No matter which method you used to start the 1:1 meeting form, you can complete it by following the steps below.
+No matter which of the above ways you start your self-assessment, you can complete it by following the steps below:

 1- Rating Discrepancy

-This score alert message is displayed when there is a difference in the evaluator's score and the participant's score.
+This score alert message is displayed when there is a difference between the evaluator's score and the participant's score.

 2- Follow up task recommended: Low Rating Alert.
 Rating Discrepancy

-7. Click CONTINUE to move to the next section of the assessment form or click FINISH LATER in the left panel to resume at another time.
+6. Click CONTINUE to move to the next section of the assessment form, or click FINISH LATER in the left panel to resume at another time.

 Now that you have completed and submitted the final results of the review period, you will receive an email notification confirming this with a link to review your submission.
 The individual will also be informed of the completion of the review period and a copy of the results will be shared.

-To recall your submission, click the REVIEW SUBMISSION BUTTON in the email received, this will redirect you to the Assessment Programs page.
+To recall your submission, click the button REVIEW FINAL SUBMISSION in the email received.
+This will redirect you to the Assessment Programs page.

 • Related Articles